All blog posts

 Because work in 2023 is no longer just doing your job and being able to pay your invoices, but is also mainly about being part of something.
 Do you also notice that it is becoming a kind of community here?

-Yes, that's a bunch of comrades.
+Yes, they're a bunch of comrades.
 These are colleagues and that is work, but you still feel that everyone is hanging together.
 They really take care of each other.
 We encourage that too.
 If you detect that something is wrong, talk to me.

 So you also do a lot of activities outside of work?